tomboban77/Recipe-generator/README.md

 Recipe Finder App
 A modern React application that helps users discover recipes based on available ingredients.
-Built with Material-UI and integrated with the Spoonacular API for real-time ingredient search and recipe recommendations.
+Built with Material-UI and integrated with the Spoonacular API (max 150 ) for real-time ingredient search and recipe recommendations.
 Features
 • Smart Ingredient Selection: Choose from popular ingredients or search through thousands of options
 • Real-time Autocomplete: Type-ahead search with keyboard navigation for finding specific ingredients